chingminhou/electron-remote-desktop-web-client/README.md

 - In VNC connections, the resolution is independent of the zoom factor or pixel ratio.

-- Both the Electron app and the Tampermonkey userscript have been tested on RDP and VNC connections to the Guacamole server.
+- The Electron app and the Tampermonkey userscript have been tested on RDP and VNC connections via the Guacamole server.<br>
+Web clients such as RustDesk, Splashtop, AnyDesk, TeamViewer, and Chrome Remote Desktop should be supported, though they have not yet been thoroughly tested.

 - Shortcuts from other extensions cannot be passthrough.
 For example, Immersive Translate (沉浸式翻譯) uses Alt+A and Alt+S, which cannot be sent to the remote server.<br>
 You may install the Tampermonkey userscript in another Chromium-based browser to avoid shortcut conflicts with Immersive Translate.